soniabond/react-native-front-bank-check-aplication/README.md

 A front-end module of Bank card chenking application.
 This module provides ui and connection to server on user-oriented endpoints;
 allows performig following operations:
 - connecting Privatbank and Monobank accounts to profile;
-- cheking totall balance, discharges and income on all connected cards of user to this application;
+- checking total balance, discharges and income on all connected cards of user to this application;
 - tracking discharges and income amounts on all provided categories by application;
-- detalised analysys of each and every category activity;
+- detalized analysis of each and every category activity;
-- adding and changind spending limits on every category;
+- adding and changing spending limits on every category;
-- graph visualization of income and expend amounts; of expend on each category amount
+- graph visualization of relation of monthly income and expend; of expend on each category;
 - sing in and sign up,

 Here are screenshots of how this module works: